kyma-project/website/README.md

 ### Launch the website locally

-In order to launch the development server with hot reloading functionality (any change in files in `src` folder is immediately visible in browser), run the following command:
+Launch the development server with the hot reloading functionality that allows any change in files in the `src` folder to be immediately visible in the browser.
+Run the following command:

 ```
 npm run develop